-Applicants will have approximately 30 days from the public posting of this FOA on EERE Exchange to prepare and submit a Full Application.
-The submission deadline for the Full Application remains the date and time stated on the FOA cover page.
+Applicants will have approximately 30 days from receipt of the Concept Paper Encourage/Discourage notification on EERE Exchange to prepare and submit a Full Application.
+Regardless of the date the applicant receives the i.
+Full Application Content Requirements

+Encourage/Discourage notification, the submission deadline for the Full Application remains the date and time stated on the FOA cover page.